 - Netshoes – 23,850,769

-Casagrande notes that the ranking reflects a market dominated by large international players.
-"The Brazilian consumer has embraced a diversity of global options", like Amazon, Shopee and AliExpress, that hold prominent positions alongside national platforms.
-This demonstrates the pursuit of variety and price competitiveness, something that these giants can offer,"comments.
+Casagrande observes that the ranking reflects a market dominated by large international players.
+"The Brazilian consumer has embraced a variety of global options, such as Amazon, Shopee, and AliExpress, which hold prominent positions alongside national platforms.
+This demonstrates the search for variety and price competitiveness, something these giants are able to offer," he comments.